Leonid Smetannikov

 Leonid Anatolyevich Smetannikov (Леонид Анатольевич Сметанников; born 12 August 1943) is a Soviet and Russian baritone opera singer and music pedagogue.
-For decades, he has been one of the leading performers of the Saratov Opera and Ballet Theater.
+He has been a long-standing leading soloist of the Saratov Opera and Ballet Theater.

 Biography

-Leonid Smetannikov was born on 12 August 1943 in the village of Fershampenuaz, Chelyabinsk Oblast, during the evacuation of his family during World War II.
-After the war, his family moved to Dniprodzerzhynsk, Ukrainian SSR.
+Leonid Smetannikov was born on 12 August 1943 in the village of Fershampenuaz, Chelyabinsk Oblast, during the wartime evacuation of his family in the course of World War II.
+After the war, his family relocated to Dniprodzerzhynsk in the Ukrainian SSR.
 He graduated from a technical college in 1961 and worked as an electrical technician at the Dnipro Metallurgical Plant.
-Having sung since childhood, he later joined the factory's amateur choir and decided to pursue professional vocal training.
+Having sung from an early age, he later joined the plant’s amateur choir and subsequently decided to pursue professional vocal training.

-In 1962, Smetannikov entered the Dnipro Academy of Music.
-He continued his studies at the Saratov Conservatory under Alexander Bystrov and graduated in 1971.
+In 1962, Smetannikov enrolled at the Dnipro Academy of Music.
+He later continued his studies at the Saratov Conservatory under Alexander Bystrov and graduated in 1971.

-He joined the Saratov Opera and Ballet Theater in 1968, where he debuted as Prince Yeletsky in Tchaikovsky's The Queen of Spades.
-Over his career, he performed more than 900 times on stage and appeared in hundreds of concerts in the USSR and abroad.
-His repertoire includes more than 300 arias, romances, and songs by Russian, Soviet, and international composers.
+Smetannikov joined the Saratov Opera and Ballet Theater in 1968, where he made his stage debut as Prince Yeletsky in Tchaikovsky’s The Queen of Spades.
+Over the course of his career, he has appeared in more than 900 stage performances and given several hundred concert appearances in the Soviet Union and abroad.
+His repertoire comprises more than 300 operatic arias, romances, and songs by Russian, Soviet, and international composers.
+Smetannikov has also performed internationally, including a concert and master class in the United States in 2013.

-In 1973, Smetannikov won prizes at several major competitions, including the All-Union Contest of Soviet Song Performers (Minsk), the World Festival of Youth and Students (Berlin), and the Mikhail Glinka Vocal Competition (Chișinău).
+In 1973, he received prizes at several major vocal competitions, including the All-Union Contest of Soviet Song Performers in Minsk, the World Festival of Youth and Students in Berlin, and the Mikhail Glinka Vocal Competition in Chișinău.

-He was among the first performers of David Tukhmanov and Vladimir Kharitonov's song Victory Day on the TV program Little Blue Light in 1975, alongside Lev Leshchenko.
+In 1975, Smetannikov was among the early performers of David Tukhmanov and Vladimir Kharitonov’s song Victory Day on the television program Little Blue Light, alongside Lev Leshchenko.

-Since 1977, Smetannikov has taught at the Saratov Conservatory, where he became a professor in 1989.
-From 1991 to 2008, he was a member of the Council for Vocal Art under the Russian Ministry of Culture In 2024, he received the National Opera Award "Onegin" in the "Legend" category.
+Since 1977, Smetannikov has taught at the Saratov Conservatory, where he was appointed professor in 1989.
+From 1991 to 2008, he served as a member of the Council for Vocal Art under the Russian Ministry of Culture.
+In 2024, he was awarded the National Opera Award Onegin in the “Legend” category.

 Personal life

 Smetannikov has been married twice.
-His second wife, Zinaida Ivanovna, is also an opera singer and manages his concert tours.
-He lives in Saratov and is a practicing Orthodox Christian.
+His second wife, Zinaida Ivanovna, is an opera singer and serves as the manager of his concert tours.
+He resides in Saratov and practices Orthodox Christianity.